- Allergic Living - http://allergicliving.com -

 Medical professionals say the very name “hay fever” conveys a merely irksome affliction that should be toughed out.
 Among non-sufferers, there are contradictory perceptions of this condition.
 In the Decima survey, 83 per cent of staff in an organization’s human resources department – the gatekeepers of employee performance evaluations – say seasonal allergies affect productivity at work.
 But only 66 per cent of those HR workers consider allergies to be a valid reason to take time off.

-Toronto family doctor Dr. Alan Kaplan, chair of the Family Physician Airways Group of Canada, calls hay fever a misnomer, as it has little to do with hay and no fever results from an attack.
-He much prefers the medical term “seasonal allergic rhinitis,” which captures the congestion, mucous overproduction and sneezing symptoms of the season.
+“Hay fever” is a misnomer, as it has little to do with hay and no fever results from an attack, says Dr. Alan Kaplan, chair of the Family Physician Airways Group of Canada.
+He far prefers the medical term “seasonal allergic rhinitis,” which captures the congestion, mucus overproduction and sneezing symptoms of the season.
 The itchy, watery eyes that are usually part of the package are properly referred to as allergic conjunctivitis.

 Dr. Jeremy Beach, an associate professor of medicine at the University of Alberta, says the term hay fever trivializes the condition, making people wrongly think “you shouldn’t really worry about it.”
 In fact, especially in concert with non-seasonal triggers, allergic rhinitis can have a significant effect.
 Beach, who has a particular interest in work-related asthma and allergies, believes that academics and scientists have “under-researched” this insidious affliction because “it is not seen as life-threatening whereas other types of allergy can be.”